 A. Type of Program and Description of Operations.
-The Franklin County Drug Court is comprised of Franklin County and headed by the Gordan "Mack" McCain, Jr, Circuit Judge for Division II of the Fifth Judicial District.
-Judge McCain conducts drug court at the Johnson County Courthouse.
-In addition to regular drug court dockets, there are sanctions dockets, staffings and drug court team meetings held on a regular basis.
+The Franklin County Drug Court is comprised of Franklin County and headed by the Honorable Gordon W. "Mack" McCain, Jr, Circuit Judge for Division II of the Fifth Judicial District.

+In addition to regular drug court dockets, there are sanctions dockets, staffing and drug court team meetings held on a regular basis.

 The drug court programs utilize both post-adjudication and pre-adjudication processes.
-The programs are structured by phases and performance standards which include, but are not limited to, regular drug testing, employment requirements, meeting requirements, counseling and cooperation with rehabilitative efforts.
+The programs are structured by phases and performance standards which include, but are not limited to, regular drug testing, employment requirements, meeting requirements, counseling, and cooperation with rehabilitative efforts.